 This divine curse tormented Nut deeply, but the goddess knew she couldn’t disobey Ra’s command.
 In her despair, she sought the council of Thoth, the Egyptian god of wisdom and writing.
 It didn’t take the wise god long to devise an ingenious plan.
 He would create additional days which technically wouldn’t be part of the year.
 In this way, they could bypass Ra’s command without deliberately disobeying it.

 The second step was for Thoth to use that light to create more days.
-He managed to make 5 whole days, which he added at the end of the 360 days that were already in a full Egyptian year.
-Those five days didn’t belong to the year, however, but were designated as festive days between every two consecutive years.
+He managed to make five whole days, which he added at the end of the 360 days that were already in a full Egyptian year.
+Those five days didn’t belong to the year, however, but were designated as festive days every two consecutive years.

 And thus, Ra’s command was circumvented – Nut had five whole days to give birth to as many children as she wanted.
 She used that time to birth four children: the first-born son Osiris, his brother Set, and their two sisters Isis and Nephthys.
 According to some versions of the myth, there was also a fifth child, one for each of the five days, the god Haroeris or Horus the Elder.
-Subsequent retellings of the myth often skip this god, however, as Osiris’ and Isis’ eventual child is also called Horus.

 The Fall of Ra